 Shelby Grossman and Dan Honig.
-“These are my People: Evidence from Lagos on the Determinants of Informal Price Discrimination.” pdf
+“These are my People: Evidence from Lagos on the Differential Treatment in One-Off Interactions.” pdf

 Nathaniel Leff, Jeffry Frieden, and Shelby Grossman.
 “Trust and Envy: The Political Economy of Business Groups in Developing Countries.” pdf

 Diversified business groups play a major role in the economies of many developing countries.
 Business group members, often from the same communal, ethnic, or tribal group, have or develop inter-personal relations that make it easier to obtain information and monitor compliance related to transactions that require a strong measure of trust.
 This in-group cohesion facilitates profitable and productive economic activity.
 However, it can create resentment among other members of society who are barred from membership in a group that is, of necessity, exclusive.
 This envy can fuel a self-reinforcing cycle of societal hostility and group protectiveness that can deprive society of the economic benefits the groups can provide.
 There are several possible reactions such as ‘affirmative action’ programs that can slow or stop the cycle of envy and group vulnerability.